karlredman/Vimwiki-Gollum-Integration/README.md

 ## Decorations
 * You can add a favicon.ico to the root directory if desired

+## Binary (media, etc.) file considerations
+* git is not a good place to serve big files from
+* TODO:
+    * Discuss file server etc.

 ## TODO:
 * [ ] Basic integration for gollum and vimwiki
 * [ ] Configure gollum editor to set correct extension when editing